 - Timing: It's best to get all the sauce ingredients prepped before starting the recipe.

-- Chicken Breast: If you wish to use standard chicken breast, cut two breasts down the middle into 4 thinner pieces.
+- Chicken Breast: If you wish to use standard breast, cut two breasts down the middle into 4 thinner pieces.
 If needed, pound the pieces until they are about 1/4 inch thick.

 - Olives: Any unstuffed pitted green olives will work in the recipe.
 I used Castelvetrano olives.